History

 Architecture

-The castle was built on a riverside ridge, which ended south and east with a low cliff above the water.
-From the only easily accessible side, that is from the north and the west, it was additionally secured by a moat.
-There, from the second half of the 13th century, it was in contact with two curtains of the town’s defensive walls, covering an area of about 250 x 250 meters.
+The castle was built on a rocky riverside outcrop, which ended on the southern and eastern sides with a low cliff above the water.
+On the only easily accessible sides, i.e. from the north and west, it was additionally secured by a moat.
+There, from the second half of the 13th century, it came into contact with two curtains of town defensive walls, covering an area of approximately 250 x 250 meters and accessible through four gates.
+The entire complex was limited from the west by the Mwldan stream, used for the operation of water mills and flowing into the Teifi River at the suburban fishing settlement.
+Unfortified suburbs developed over time from the north and east, with the church of St. Mary, Benedictine priory and Maudlyns Hospice located on the eastern side.
+There was a river crossing to the south of the castle.

 In the 13th century, the castle consisted of a single circumference of defensive walls, closing an oblong-shaped courtyard with a clearly cut northern corner, measuring approximately 90 x 47 meters.
-The northern part of the courtyard was divided by an internal wall, probably separating the upper ward with a shape similar in plan to a triangle.
+The northern part of the inner ward could be divided by an internal wall, separating a smaller courtyard with a shape similar to a triangle.
+The castle’s utility and auxiliary buildings were concentrated in the castle’s outer bailey, located on the northern side of the main part of the castle.
+The outer bailey bordered the town on two sides, while on the third, eastern side it faced the forelands and suburbs.

 The main element of the castle was to be the so-called Great Tower, i.e. a keep on the plan of an elongated horseshoe with massive spurs-buttresses in the ground floor, located in the northern part of the castle and fully extended in front of the perimeter of the defensive walls.
 Such an unusual location and shape would rather indicate that the tower was originally part of a massive, two-tower gate complex, which does not exclude that, like other buildings of this type, its upper storeys served residential functions.